mlateb/mlateb.github.io/index.md

 Hi!
 I'm Mustapha Lateb.
 ===

-Graduated, both, in **Ecology** and in **Geoinformation**.
+Graduated, both, in **Environment** and in **Geoinformation**.
 My research is mainly on Landcover change and forest fire mapping using satellite Remote Sensing and GIS.

 Fan of **Data science**, I like to investigate new Image Processing, Machine Learning, Statistics and Timeseries Analysis techniques.